 - Sensor fusion: The outputs from all the sensors are fused together to create the best possible measurement of the platform orientation.

 - Control theory: The platform consists of a number of different control-loops.
-Both for controlling roll/pitch/yaw onboard the Crazyflie, but also for controlling the platform if you use external equipment like a Kinect to fly see our blog.
+Both for controlling roll/pitch/yaw onboard the Crazyflie, but also for controlling the platform if you use external positioning system.

 - Radio protocols: The Crazyflie communicates via radio with the host.
 The protocol is very basic but has the potential to be expanded with more features.